-- 2. This salary supplement shall not apply to workers' compensation supplement pay, or be used as a base rate for overtime, other premium pay, etc., unless otherwise required by law. - G. Licensure Differential Pay
+- 3. Jail Salary Supplement and Comprehensive Care Nurse Jail Incentive shall not apply to workers' compensation supplement pay or be used as a base rate for overtime, other premium pay, etc., unless otherwise required by law. - 4.
+There shall not be any duplication or pyramiding of rates paid under this Section related to assignment to a correctional or institutional facility.